galaxyproject/galaxy-cloudman-playbook/README.md

 `group_vars/all` under `galaxy_config_files`.

 ### Building or updating galaxyFS
-For either build option, start by launching an instance of the image created above.
+When building a fresh version of galaxyFS or updating an existing one, start by launching an instance of the image created above.
 Once CloudMan starts, choose `Cluster only` with `Transient storage` cluster type if you're building an archive or `Persistent storage` with desired volume size if you're building a volume/snapshot.
-If you are updating an existing file system, launch an instance with the functional file system and run this playbook 'over' it (see more below).
+If you are updating an existing file system, launch an instance with the functional file system (i.e., either transient or volume based) and run this playbook 'over' it (see more below).

 Once an instance has launched, edit `galaxyFS.yml` to set `galaxyFS-builder` `hosts` field and comment out `connection: local` entry.
 Next, set the launched